-- 1) Council will consider increasing rates annually during the budget process in terms of the guidelines issued by National Treasury from time to time. - 2) The following may be taken into account for the purpose of increasing / decreasing rates: - a) Priorities of a Municipality reflected in its Integrated Development Plan; - b) Rate increases will be used to finance the increase in operating costs of community and subsidised services. - 3) The following annual adjustments will be made to community and subsidised services: - a) All salary and wage increases as agreed at the South African Local Government Bargaining Council. - b) An inflation adjustment for general expenditure, repairs, maintenance, and contributions to statutory funds. - c) Additional depreciation costs or interest and redemption on loans associated with the assets created during the previous financial year. - d) A need for management of rates shocks. - e) Affordability of rates to ratepayers.
+- 1) Council will consider increasing rates annually during the budget process in terms of the guidelines issued by National Treasury from time to time. - The following may be taken into account for the purpose of increasing / decreasing rates: - a) Priorities of a Municipality reflected in its Integrated Development Plan; - Rate increases will be used to finance the increase in operating costs of community and subsidised services.